 They require, increasingly so, more and more information; made accessible faster.
 Continuous information, that is cheaply and easily accessible and interpretable, will be essential in creating in-market strategies that can quickly read results and readapt accordingly.
 Large, longitudinal studies that take weeks to identify the failures of a strategy are now obsolete.

-Brands need to realise that technology makes the consumer the ultimate resource, that can quite literally take “a seat at the table”, even in everyday, tactical decisions.
+Brands need to realize that technology makes the consumer the ultimate resource, that can quite literally take “a seat at the table”, even in everyday, tactical decisions.

-We’re currently experiencing a radical change from a traditional system, with long, slow cycles and where the data gathering, analysis and action stages are clearly defined within a timeline, to a new and accelerated run through of these processes.
+We’re currently experiencing a radical change from a traditional market research system, with long, slow cycles and where the data gathering, analysis, and action stages are clearly defined within a timeline, to a new and accelerated run-through of these processes.
 The traditionally stiff system means research conclusions are handled by brands months or weeks after they were requested, at which point they repeat the cycle.

-It’s not an easy challenge, as both culture and having the skills to compete in this environment pose different issues to those that market research companies usually accustomed to.
-A strong, lean start-up, innovative culture, a solid comprehension and vision of tech and advanced analytics, are all essential to finding a place within a shifting market.
-But most importantly, we need to encourage the capacity to think outside the box and put to question existing models of success in our environments.
+It’s not an easy challenge, as both culture and having the skills to compete in this environment pose different issues from those that market research companies are usually accustomed to.
+A strong, lean start-up, innovative culture, and a solid comprehension and vision of tech and advanced analytics are all essential to finding a place within a shifting market.
+But most importantly, we need to encourage the capacity to think outside the box and put into question existing models of success in our environments.

-This advantageous start point, combined with the recognition and acceptance of new trends and markets, will give market research companies the skill and drive to successfully adopt and define this change of paradigm.
+This advantageous starting point, combined with the recognition and acceptance of new trends and markets, will give market research companies the skill and drive to successfully adopt and define this change of paradigm.